IAmUser4574/zeromq-ros/README.md

-zeromq-ros
+ZeroMQ-ros
 ========

 Robust middleware for connecting multiple ROS masters for controlling swarms.

 ## Install

 **[Warning] You must already have ROS installed on all machines you would like to have in your swarm**

     $ git clone https://github.com/wallarelvo/zeromq-ros.git
     $ make